Naetw/CTF-pwn-tips/README.md

 * Have libc base address
 * Write to arbitrary address

-Almost every pwnable challenge needs to call `system('/bin/sh')` in the end of exploit, but if we want to call that, we have to manipulate the parameters and, of course, hijack some functions to `system`.
+Almost every pwnable challenge needs to call `system('/bin/sh')` in the end of the exploit, but if we want to call that, we have to manipulate the parameters and, of course, hijack some functions to `system`.
 What if we **can't** manipulate the parameter?

 Use [one-gadget-RCE](http://j00ru.vexillium.org/blog/24_03_15/dragons_ctf.pdf)!